 HOMEOWNERS’ ASSOCIATION: A private corporation, association, or other legal entity organized in accordance with state law and established by the applicant or the member individuals for the benefit and enjoyment of its members, including oversight and management of common open space, designated open space, and/or shared facilities.

-HOME PRODUCE - includes everything of an agricultural nature grown, produced or conditioned on the property of the resident; also, such an article as is manufactured or altered by members of the household or the bona fide resident of any property.
+HOME PRODUCE: Includes everything of an agricultural nature grown, produced or conditioned on the property of the resident; also, such an article as is manufactured or altered by members of the household or the bona fide resident of any property.

-HOTEL OR INN - any building or portion thereof where lodging is offered to transient guests for compensation and in which there are more than five sleeping rooms with no installed cooking facilities in an individual room or apartment.
+HOTEL OR INN: any building or portion thereof where lodging is offered to transient guests for compensation and in which there are more than five sleeping rooms with no installed cooking facilities in an individual room or apartment.

-INDUSTRIAL USE - facilities for the manufacture, compounding, processing, pacing, treatment or warehousing of goods and products; printing and/or publishing or newspapers, books, etc., laboratories for research and/or testing; and their accessory uses.
+INDUSTRIAL USE: Facilities for the manufacture, compounding, processing, pacing, treatment or warehousing of goods and products; printing and/or publishing or newspapers, books, etc., laboratories for research and/or testing; and their accessory uses.
 Home business is excluded from this category.

-INHARMONIOUS USE OF WETLANDS - those uses incompatible with the purposes of this Ordinance; provided that, in cases of uncertainty, the use shall be denied; and determined upon appeal to the Board of Adjustment in the usual manner determined by statute.
+INHARMONIOUS USE OF WETLANDS: Those uses incompatible with the purposes of this Ordinance; provided that, in cases of uncertainty, the use shall be denied; and determined upon appeal to the Board of Adjustment in the usual manner determined by statute.

-JUNK -Any material, machine, rubber, metal or plastic product or debris which no longer serves a purpose or which no longer can be made useful including the accumulation of or the parts contained therein, two or more unregistered vehicles or which is detrimental, may incur a health hazard or is injurious or a nuisance to the neighborhood.
+JUNK: Any material, machine, rubber, metal or plastic product or debris which no longer serves a purpose or which no longer can be made useful including the accumulation of or the parts contained therein, two or more unregistered vehicles or which is detrimental, may incur a health hazard or is injurious or a nuisance to the neighborhood.
 (Amended 3/14/06)

-LAND SURVEYOR - means a professional specialist in the technique of measuring land, educated in the basic principles of mathematics, the related physical and applied sciences, and the relevant requirements of law for adequate evidence and all requisites for the surveying of real property and engaged in the practice of land surveying and licensed the State of New Hampshire
+LAND SURVEYOR: Means a professional specialist in the technique of measuring land, educated in the basic principles of mathematics, the related physical and applied sciences, and the relevant requirements of law for adequate evidence and all requisites for the surveying of real property and engaged in the practice of land surveying and licensed the State of New Hampshire

 LOW IMPACT DEVELOPMENT (LID): A sustainable storm water management strategy with the goal of maintaining or replicating the pre-development hydrologic regime of a development site through the use of design techniques to create a functionally equivalent hydrologic site design.
 Hydrologic functions of storage, infiltration and ground water recharge, as well as the volume and frequency of discharges are maintained through the use of integrated and distributed micro-scale stormwater retention and detention areas, reduction of impervious surfaces, and the lengthening of runoff flow paths and flow time.

-LOT ENVELOPE - A two-hundred by two-hundred (200’ x 200’) foot square or a minimum of thirty thousand (30,000’) contiguous square foot upland buildable soil area, depicted on a plat or building permit, which is being designated as a suitable area that can meet all local and State requirements.
+LOT ENVELOPE: A two-hundred by two-hundred (200’ x 200’) foot square or a minimum of thirty thousand (30,000’) contiguous square foot upland buildable soil area, depicted on a plat or building permit, which is being designated as a suitable area that can meet all local and State requirements.
 The thirty thousand (30,000’) contiguous square foot area shall also be of adequate width and/or depth so as not to create an hourglass effect of less than fifty (50’) feet at the narrowest point.
 The lot envelope shall not include either areas unfit for building and their appropriate setbacks or building setbacks.

-LEACHABLE WASTES - waste materials, including solid wastes, sludge, and wastes that are capable of releasing contaminants to the surrounding environment.
+LEACHABLE WASTES: Waste materials, including solid wastes, sludge, and wastes that are capable of releasing contaminants to the surrounding environment.

-LOT OF RECORD - land designated as a separate and distinct parcel in a legally deed or plan filed in the Registry of Deeds of Rockingham County, New Hampshire.
+LOT OF RECORD: Land designated as a separate and distinct parcel in a legally deed or plan filed in the Registry of Deeds of Rockingham County, New Hampshire.

-LOT LINE- A line of record bounding a lot which divides one lot from another lot or from a public or private street or any other public space.
+LOT LINE: A line of record bounding a lot which divides one lot from another lot or from a public or private street or any other public space.